learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/zippers.md

 ![almostthere](assets/images/zippers/almostzipper.png){.left width=399 height=224}

-Okay, so now we have a tree that has `'W'` in its root and `'C'` in the root of its left sub-tree and `'R'` in the root of its right sub-tree.
+Okay, so now we have a tree that has `'W'` in its root and `'C'` in the root of its left subtree and `'R'` in the root of its right subtree.
 The breadcrumbs are `[L,R]`, because we first went right and then left.

 To make walking along our tree clearer, we can use the `-:` function that we defined like so: